 Greetings to our Prospective and Returning Members!

-If you are open to learning and enjoy new, enriching experiences in your life, look into our highly diverse curriculum for the spring semester, which begins on February 3, 2014.
+If you are open to learning and enjoy new, enriching experiences in your life, look into our highly diverse curriculum for the fall semester, which begins on October 13, 2014.

-LLRH, Lifelong Learning in Retirement at The Highlands, is affiliated with of Road Scholar/Elderhostel, along with over 400 other similar organizations across the country.
-Our Curriculum Committee has scheduled approximately 28 courses with expert instructors to deliver high caliber sessions.
+LLRH, Lifelong Learning in Retirement at The Highlands, is affiliated with Road Scholar/Elderhostel, along with over 400 other similar organizations across the country.
+Our Curriculum Committee has scheduled approximately 20 courses with expert instructors to deliver high caliber sessions.

-Meet the Instructors, an event planned for you, will be held on Tuesday January 14, 2:00 pm in the Highlands Ballroom.
+Meet the Instructors, an event planned for you, will be held on Friday, October 3, 11:00 am in the Highlands Ballroom.
 It is an opportunity to explore the course content and to meet the instructors.
-Register early for your courses because some class sizes are limited.
+Please register early for your courses because some class sizes are limited.

 Complete the registration form and forward to the Registrar, email@example.com.
 The Fall fees are reasonable - $40 for Highlands residents and $50 for non-Highlands residents.
 It’s one small fee for as many courses as you want to take.
 Payment can be made on your credit card via Paypal on the Register page.